Mebanseibor/Command-Modern-Operations/CMOT Feature Packs/Downed Unit Creates Survivors/README.md

         - Unit proficiency
         - Whether the unit was destroyed or out-of-fuel
         - An arbitrary base proficiency, set within the script
-- Downed pilot deploys a `smoke marker` to indicate survivors
+- Downed pilot deploys a `smoke marker` to indicate existance of survivors
-    - The marker will disappear after a period of time starting from when its survivor is picked up
 - Survivors are counted as rescued only when their rescuer (an aircraft unit) has landed on an airfield/helipad
 - Downed aircraft due to `Out-of-fuel` status has a slight chance of not producing any survivors
 - Aerial Drones won't create any survivors